suborbital/sat/README.md

 [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/suborbital/sat)

 Sat is a WebAssembly-powered server designed to have the maximum performance and smallest possible footprint.
-Our [Atmo](https://github.com/suborbital/atmo) project is a fully-fledged server framework and platform with support for running entire applications, whereas Sat takes the opposite approach: run a single Wasm module really f***ing fast.
+Sat has a simple purpose: run a single Wasm module really f***ing fast.

 Sat has no dependencies (it's statically compiled), and can run in a tiny Docker container (Distroless) or on bare metal.
 It's meant to live in small places such as edge compute environments.

 ### Documentation

 For full usage documentation, visit the [Sat docs](https://docs.suborbital.dev/sat)

-### Constellations

-Sat is designed to run in a constellation, i.e. a meshed cluster of instances.
-This enables very interesting network topologies which can run applications in massively distributed and 'edge' environments.
-This repo includes the `constd` tool, which is an experiment-atop-experiment constellation manager that can run [Atmo](https://github.com/suborbital/atmo) applications in a distributed manner using a Sat constellation.
-You can learn more in our [`constd` docs](https://docs.suborbital.dev/sat/constellations/).

 Copyright Suborbital contributors 2022.